-Exercise is as important as diet for health and well-being.
 As far back as the 1960s, the Honolulu Heart Study showed that active men were less likely to develop high blood pressure, diabetes, obesity, raised cholesterol levels or experience a heart attack or stroke than men who led a sedentary life.
-Twenty years later, the Harvard alumni study showed that men who took part in vigorous sports were 35% less likely to develop hypertension over a 10 year period than those who were physically inactive.
+Twenty years later, the Harvard alumni study showed that men who took part in vigorous sports were 35% less likely to develop high blood pressure over a 10 year period than those who were physically inactive.
 A year later, both men and women in the Aerobics Center Longitudinal Study were found to have a 52% higher risk of developing hypertension than those who were physically active.

 How exercise reduces blood pressure

 Exercise dilates blood vessels and reduces the force against which your heart has to pump blood through the circulation.
 It boosts blood flow through your muscles so that pressure elsewhere in the body is reduced.
-Exercise also promotes relaxation by stimulating the release of opium-like endorphins in the brain.
+Exercise also ‘burns off’ the effect of stress hormones and promotes relaxation by stimulating the release of opium-like endorphins in the brain.